Falcon (series)

 The Falcon line of computer games is a series of simulations of the F-16 Fighting Falcon combat aircraft.
 The games, mostly published by Spectrum HoloByte, were noted for their high level of realism unseen in contemporary simulation games.

+On May 4, 2023, MicroProse announced it had re-acquired the copyright to the Falcon series.

 Series

 F-16 Fighting Falcon

 F-16 Fighting Falcon was developed by Nexa Corporation (later merged to Spectrum Holobyte) and published by ASCII Corporation in 1984 for the MSX.
 Designed by Gilman Louie and Les Watts, it used bitmapped 3D MiG-21s as adversaries, several years before Origin's Wing Commander used a similar graphics engine.
-Sega's Yuji Naka ported the game to the Sega Master System.
+Sega's Yuji Naka ported the game to the Master System.

 Falcon

 Falcon is the first official entry in the series.
 Originally developed by Sphere for Macintosh and MS-DOS in 1987 and ported to several platforms between 1988 and 1992, the game earned commercial success and critical acclaim.

 Falcon A.T.

 Falcon A.T.
-(PC DOS 1988), also known as Falcon 2, was one of the first flight sims to use EGA graphics as well as one of the earliest commercially released games to require a 286 or better PC.
+(MS-DOS 1988), also known as Falcon 2, was one of the first flight sims to use EGA graphics as well as one of the earliest commercially released games to require a 286 or better PC.
 In comparison to the older game, this version allows external viewing of the player aircraft, enables a "head-to-head" multiplayer mode, and includes the MiG-29 as an adversary.

+ACE wrote: "If you really want the terror, exhiliration and sheer everything-happens-at-once confusion of combat flying, this game delivers.
+The graphics help too, of course!"
+Dragon awarded the game and 4 out of 5 stars in their February 1989 issue.

 Computer Gaming World gave the game 3 stars out of 5 in their June 1992 issue.